dotnet/AspNetCore.Docs/aspnet/fundamentals/routing.rst

       }
   }

 .. review-required: removed leading / from template, changed to use IntRouteConstraint, MapRoute, not MapGet.
-If you want to user MapGet in lieu of MapRoute we need to say why. ``MapGet`` only matches routes for GET requests.
+If you want to use MapGet in lieu of MapRoute we need to say why. ``MapGet`` only matches routes for GET requests.

 This example adds route constraints and data tokens: